 It is the place where the faithful “are being saved,” i.e., are working out their salvation in collaboration with the grace of God, as opposed to the static one-time “I am saved” mindset.

-The Orthodox Church is catholic (universal) without being Roman Catholic.
+The Orthodox Church is catholic (“Catholiki” in Greek, i.e., universal) without being Roman Catholic.

-The Orthodox Church is evangelical (based on and spreading the message of the Gospel) without being Protestant.
+The Orthodox Church is evangelical (based on and spreading the good news of the Gospel (“Evangelion” in Greek) without being Protestant.

-The Orthodox Church is episcopal (administered by bishops in collegiality) without being Anglican.
+The Orthodox Church is episcopal (administered in collegiality by bishops (“Episkopos” in Greek)) without being Anglican.

 Quoting from Wikipedia,